MartinNovan/MartinNovan/README.md

 - **And much more**: Like some advanced topics, configurations and more.

 Still this isn't as good as [official Arch Linux Wiki](https://wiki.archlinux.org/title/Main_page) (most of the information is from here, just summarized.)
+(I will make one more guide in english, just need time to transtale it from my mother language)

 ---